TechPaula/LT6502/README.md

 2025-12-30 - PCBs arrived!
 2026-01-01 - Initial power up of PCBs gives all the correct voltages 2025-01-03 - Bring up of board with simple ROM/RAM/Console working.
+2025-01-04 - VIA working, ACIA working, comms to/from the keyboard in basic working.
+Begun integrating keyboard into firmware

 ### Memory Map